ZeroCap: Zero-Shot Image-to-Text Generation for Visual-Semantic Arithmetic: Experiments

 \section{Experiments}

 For all the results reported in this section, we used a strategy for reducing repetitions, in which the probability for generating tokens that were generated at the last four time-steps was decreased by a factor of two.
 We also incorporated a mechanism that directly controls the length of the generated text by multiplying the probability of the end token by a factor of $f_e$, starting from time-step $t_e$.
 We use $f_e=1.04$ and $t_e=3$ for image captioning, and $f_e=1.06$ and $t_e=1$ for image arithmetic.
+On a single Titan X GPU, five beams and 512 candidate tokens can be generated in three seconds.
+Inference time is proportional to the number of candidates and beams.